 "Providing equitable reimbursement for the high quality primary care services of certified nurse-midwives and certified midwives will aid in ensuring that midwifery services are available to women in need," said Katherine Camacho Carr, CNM, PhD, president of the ACNM.
-"ACNM thanks the sponsors of these bills for their leadership and longstanding support of midwifery care."
+"ACNM thanks ANA and ACOG for their support of these bills and for their leadership and longstanding support of midwifery care."